Surf break: Artificial wave pool waves

-These are made in an artificially created pool with a powerful wave generating device, to form generally small waves, which can be surfed without any need for an ocean or shoreline.
+These are made in an artificially created pool with a powerful wave-generating device.
+Generally small, they can be surfed without any need for an ocean or shoreline.
 They are currently the subject of much research and development, and there are a number of commercial operations.

 Human influence

 'Surf break' locations and the quality of surf may be negatively or positively affected by human activities.

-In some cases, surf breaks themselves may be partly formed from the influence of human activities.
-These include from the construction of local jetties (e.g. at Ocean Beach, New York), or from the dredging and dumping of nearby river sand (at Coolangatta's 'Superbank', Queensland, which sand sourced from the nearby Tweed River which commenced in the late 1990s and has now formed an almost continuous 2 km long sand bottomed point break), or from sand build up around local shipwrecks (such as at Stockton Beach, New South Wales).
-These effects may be either temporary, or more or less permanent.

-The effects of human influences are variable, and may be either negative or positive with respect to the effect on local surf quality, and in some cases may affect one nearby surf break positively and another negatively.
+In some cases, surf breaks themselves may be formed at least partly by human influences.
+These include the construction of local jetties (e.g. at Ocean Beach, New York), the dredging and dumping of nearby river sand (e.g. at Coolangatta's 'Superbank', Queensland, with sand sourced from the nearby Tweed River, which commenced in the late 1990s and has now formed an almost continuous 2 km long sand-bottomed point break), and sand buildup around local shipwrecks (e.g. at Stockton Beach, New South Wales).
+These effects may be either temporary or more or less permanent and may either benefit or impair local surf quality, in some cases having opposite effects on nearby surf breaks.

-Generally speaking, local surfers are opposed to potential unintentional consequences of local constructions or development which may not have adequately assessed or considered the effect on local surf quality, particularly where the local surf quality is considered substantial or culturally or socio-economically significant.
-Such effects may not have been taken into account during various development proposals.

-There are examples of world-renowned surf breaks which have been significantly and negatively effected or destroyed by various engineering or other human influences, although it is important to note that some renowned surf breaks have also been markedly improved by various human influences.
+Generally, local surfers oppose potential unintentional consequences of local construction or development which may not have adequately assessed or considered the effect on local surf quality, particularly where the local surf quality is considered substantial or culturally or socioeconomically significant.
+Some world-renowned surf breaks have been significantly harmed or even destroyed by engineering or other human influences, even as others have been markedly improved.

 Construction of jetties and groynes

-Jetties and groynes create local sand build up which may improve the local surf quality.
-Examples occur at Ocean Beach, New York, and Duranbah Beach, New South Wales.
-Negative effects on surf quality from such constructions are possible.
+Jetties and groynes create local sand buildup which may improve the local surf quality, as at Ocean Beach, New York, and Duranbah Beach, New South Wales, or impair it.

 Construction of artificial harbors

-These may create changes to local surf dynamics which can be either negative or positive with respect to surf quality.
-Most were made in previous decades and centuries and the effects on surf quality at the time were not known.
+These may create changes to local surf dynamics and so affect surf quality.
+Most were made in previous decades and centuries, when the effects on surf quality at the time were not known.
 Examples include at Newcastle Harbour, in New South Wales.